ramin-vakili/flutter_soft_body/README.md

 the simulation of soft bodies using Flutter's capabilities, without relying on external physics or game engines.

-Inspired by Inspecto's fantastic video explaining the physics and formulas behind soft body simulations, I decided to dive into the world of mass-spring models and bring it to life in Flutter.
+Inspired by Gonkee's fantastic video explaining the physics and formulas behind soft body simulations, I decided to dive into the world of mass-spring models and bring it to life in Flutter.

 [Watch the Inspiring Video](https://www.youtube.com/watch?v=kyQP4t_wOGI)